By Workers Compensation Lawyer and Attorney Chris Sharpe

 If You Have or If You Will Return to Work then Permanent Partial Disability (PPD) is your best settlement option.

-PPD Settlement Benefit Amount Calculation – The amount of PPD settlement money varies with the date of injury, the seriousness of the impairment, whether you have any liens or over-payments on your claim.
+Calculating PPD Settlement Benefit Amounts – The amount of PPD settlement money varies with the date of injury, the seriousness of the impairment, whether you have any liens or over-payments on your claim.
 What you do to help yourself is also important.

 - Date of injury is important because each year L&I increases the amount of money they will pay for a particular disability.
 Your date of injury determines which PPD schedule applies to your settlement.